Step 3 Firebox and riser

 The upper part

 You can already glue the upper part of the riser together.
-Coat the inside of each layer again with Moviset.
+Brush the inside of each layer again with Moviset.
 Only later in the building process the upper part is put on top of the bottom part.

 231